gramener/gramex/README.md

     - Layouts (pack in a shape, grow from a point, stack in a grid)
     - Renderings (shape, photo, size/color/other attributes)
     - Narratives
-- How will we incorporate dynamic interactive controls?
 - How will we incorporate autolysis?
 - Voice / video rendering
-- Interactivity involves 3 things (We don't have a catalogue of any of these):
-    1. Events / components (brushing, clicking, sliding, etc)
-    2. Actions (filter, zoom-in, etc)
-    3. Combinations (click-to-filter, etc)

 Discussion notes
 --------------------------------------------------------------------------------